-The catchword index, available in English and German, is a useful starting point that will help you find relevant places in the IPC.
-You can search the catchword index by means of the IPC search (see 2.2).
-Beyond the keywords from the text of the IPC it contains catchwords and synonyms referring to the respective IPC place.
+Catchwords, available in English and German, are a useful starting point that will help you find relevant places in the IPC.
+You can search with catchwords by means of the IPC search (see 2.2).
+Beyond the keywords from the text of the IPC a number of IPC places have included additional catchwords and synonyms referring to the respective IPC place.
 Thus, the catchwords expand the search within the IPC search and enable easier retrieving of pertinent IPC places.

 Display in the IPC index

 In the IPC index the catchwords are always displayed below the associated IPC place, if the respective view option was selected.
 Catchwords are not assigned to every IPC place.